-In a lot of assault cases in Houston, it’s not unusual for the prosecutor to offer the defendant a lighter sentence or a lesser charge in exchange for a plea of guilty or no contest.
-This is what is called a plea bargain or plea agreement.
+In a lot of assault cases in Houston, it’s not unusual for the prosecutor to offer the defendant a plea agreement for a lighter sentence or a lesser charge in exchange for a plea of guilty or no contest.
+But if you’re in this situation, you may be wondering if you should take the deal.

 Being charged with assault in Houston is a serious matter.
 Depending on the charges, you could be facing a lengthy jail sentence or hefty fines.
 This could result in you losing your job, home or family.
 To ensure the best outcome in your predicament, you need to hire an experienced Houston assault attorney to represent you as soon as possible.
 Your attorney will be able to formulate an effective legal strategy based on the evidence in your case.